 President and County Central Committees are Party-Nominated Offices.
 Voters can vote only for the candidates of the same qualified political party (unless parties allow Nonpartisan voters to cross-over and join their primary.
 For President, the candidate chosen nationally by each party is placed on the general election ballot.
 For County Central Committees, the candidates who receive the most votes in the primary win outright.

 2. Voter-Nominated Offices

 |Secretary of State

-The “Top-Two Candidates Open Primary Act” requires that only the two candidates for Voter-Nominated Office who receive the highest and second-highest numbers of votes cast at the primary shall appear on the ballot as candidates at the ensuing General Election.
+The Top Two Candidates Open Primary Act requires that only the two candidates for Voter-Nominated Offices who receive the highest and second-highest number of votes cast at the primary election shall appear on the ballot as candidates at the ensuing general election.